Wiltshire White Horses

 Its origin is uncertain.
 It may have been cut in 1838 by a Henry Eatwell, Broad Hinton parish clerk, perhaps with the assistance of the landlord of a local pub, to commemorate the coronation of Queen Victoria.

-Visitors to the horse should note that there are often three real horses in the field where the chalk horse is situated, and they are liable to become extremely interested in visitors, especially if they think there might be food with them, and will crowd around very attentively.
-I wouldn't recommend taking dogs or young children into the field.
+Visitors to the horse should note that there are sometimes real horses in the field where the chalk horse is situated, and they are liable to become extremely interested in visitors, especially if they think there might be food with them, and will crowd around very attentively.
+I wouldn't recommend taking dogs or young children into the field if the horses are there.

 The Horses: